Field theoretic interpretations of interacting dark energy scenarios and recent observations: Observational data, statistical methodology and the results

 In Fig. \ref{fig:whiskerxi}, we show the whisker graphs for the coupling parameter $\xi $ of all the interacting scenarios, namely, IVS0, IVS1, IVS2 and IVS3, considering the analyses Planck 2018 and Planck 2018+BAO.
 Let us note that for IVS0 and IVS2, the region of $\xi$ coincides with the vertical line representing $\xi = 0$.
 The reason for such an overlap is that, for both IVS0 and IVS2, the constraints on $\xi$ are very close to zero (see Tables \ref{tab:IVS0} and \ref{tab:IVS2} for this purpose).
 That is why in the right graph of Fig. \ref{fig:whiskerxi} we have separately shown the whisker plot for IVS0 and IVS2.
 Now, from the left graph, one can safely conclude that models IVS1 and IVS3 assume similar constraints, although for IVS3, $\xi < 0$ is allowed.
 While the constraints from IVS0 and IVS2 are almost same.
 This is pretty clear from the right graph of Fig. \ref{fig:whiskerxi}.

 In order to understand how the present IVS models could be effective in alleviating/solving the $H_0$ tension, in Fig. \ref{fig:whiskerH0}, we show the whisker graph for $H_0$ (at 68\% CL) for Planck 2018 and Planck 2018+BAO.
 The grey vertical band corresponds to $H_0$ estimated by the Planck 2018 release~\cite{Aghanim:2018eyx} and the pale blue vertical band denotes the $H_0$ estimation by SH0ES collaboration~\cite{Riess:2019cxk}.
-One can clearly see from Fig. \ref{fig:whiskerH0} that IVS0 remains unable to alleviate the $H_0$ tension while the remaining three IVS models assume higher values of $H_0$ for Planck 2018 alone.
-However, among IVS1, IVS2, and IVS3, from the analyses, IVS1 seems more sound to alleviate the $H_0$ tension.
+Let us first consider the response of all interacting scenarios to the $H_0$ tension for Planck 2018 data only.
+Looking at the estimated values of $H_0$ from different interacting scenarios, namely, $H_0 = 63.93_{-1.79}^{+ 1.78}$ Km \, s$^{-1}$ \, Mpc$^{-1}$ at 68\% CL (for IVS0); $H_0 = 70.84^{+4.26}_{-2.50}$ Km \, s$^{-1}$ \, Mpc$^{-1}$ at 68\% CL (for IVS1); $H_0 = 64.09_{- 1.81}^{+1.78} $ Km \, s$^{-1}$ \, $Mpc^{-1}$ at 68\% CL (for IVS2); and $H_0 = 66.34_{-11.08}^{+ 6.93}$ Km \, s$^{-1}$ \, Mpc$^{-1}$ at 68\% CL (for IVS3), one can clearly see that for IVS1, the mean value of $H_0$ is very high compared to other interacting scenarios in this work and the minimal $\Lambda$CDM cosmology by Planck (where $H_0= 67.27 \pm 0.60$ Km \, s$^{-1}$ \, Mpc$^{-1}$ at 68\% CL for Planck TT,TE,EE+lowE \cite{Aghanim:2018eyx}).
+Now, due to the large error bars on $H_0$ for IVS1, the tension on $H_0$ is much alleviated.
+This is pretty clear from the whisker graph shown in Fig. \ref{fig:whiskerH0}.
+However, for IVS3, although $H_0$ has very high error bars ($H_0 = 66.34_{-11.08}^{+ 6.93}$ Km \, s$^{-1}$ \, Mpc$^{-1}$ at 68\% CL), but due to very small mean value ($H_0 \sim 66 $ Km \, s$^{-1}$ \, Mpc$^{-1}$), one cannot strongly argue that the tension on $H_0$ is satisfactorily alleviated.
+One can actually say that the tension on $H_0$ in this case is very mildly weakened just because of such high error bars on $H_0$.
+When BAO data are added to Planck 2018, the combined dataset Planck 2018+BAO, as one can clearly see from the whisker graph in Fig. \ref{fig:whiskerH0}, cannot alleviate the tension on $H_0$ for IVS0 and IVS2.
+However, for IVS1 and IVS3, one can say that the tension on $H_0$ is very mildly weakened (see Fig. \ref{fig:whiskerH0}) due to slightly higher mean values of $H_0$ together with its higher error bars (see the Planck 2018+BAO columns in Tables \ref{tab:IVS1} and \ref{tab:IVS3}) compared to the Planck's estimation within the minimal $\Lambda$CDM cosmology \cite{Aghanim:2018eyx}.
 Finally, one might be interested to look at the 3D scattered plots for the IVS models shown in Fig. \ref{fig:scattered1} and \ref{fig:scattered2}.
 From the scattered plots displayed in Fig. \ref{fig:scattered1} and \ref{fig:scattered2} one can understand the behaviour of the coupling parameter, $\xi$, with higher and lower values of the Hubble constant, $H_0$.
 For both Planck 2018 and Planck 2018+BAO, as we can see, for higher values of $H_0$, $\xi$ assumes (although mildly) positive values, indicating an energy transfer from pressureless DM to DE.
 For lower values of $H_0$, exactly opposite scenario is confirmed.
 The scattered plots actually give a nice statistical comparisons between the models.